Azure/azure-rest-api-specs/documentation/directory-structure.md

 In case your azure SDK team owned a singular service and is now expanding to a service group, do the following:

 - In one pull request, move the singular service to become a service in a service group.
-This means it will be moved inside a directory denoting the service group name, and its README.md file will also be moved there.
+This means it will be moved inside a directory denoting the service name (i.e. `/<service>/`), and its README.md file will also be moved there.
-  As this PR is moving the service, it means the PR diff will include deletions of the singular service README.md and API version folders, and it will include addition of the new READE.md and API version folder, both inside the service group folder.
+  As this PR is moving the service, it means the PR diff will include deletions of the singular service README.md and API version folders, and it will include addition of the new README.md and API version folder, both inside the service folder.
 - In a follow-up PRs add other services to belong to the service group.
 One service per PR.
+This means each such PR will add new `/<service>/` folder with its own README.md and API version folders.

 ## Deprecated structure and hand-written OpenAPI specs